zfphex/blog/blog_new/README.md

 - [ ] Deleted files are left in memory.
 - [ ] Hyperlink colors are weird.
 - [ ] Re-work the color scheme.
+- [ ] Write a package command that combines all files for shipping.
+Will need to fix paths too!

 Nice syntax highting with diffing